 When surgery is necessary, FAI can usually be treated with hip arthroscopy to remove the abnormal bone and stabilize the cartilage and/or labrum.
 The procedure is performed using several small incisions through which an arthroscope, or miniature camera, and instruments are inserted into the joint.
 The procedure is typically performed in an outpatient setting using regional anesthesia.

 Most patients resume normal activities after FAI surgery in six weeks, but full recovery may take up to six months.
-Studies show that 80-90% of patients return to athletic activity after surgery.
+Studies show that 80 to 90% of patients return to athletic activity after surgery.

 Femoroacetabular impingement is a common injury in athletic patients.
 When conservative treatment fails, hip arthroscopy is a safe and effective procedure when performed by experienced surgeons.